 Unfortunately, it’s not all roses, and there is a downside as in the case with most upgrades.
 35” tires are heavy, Period.
 This means the unsprung weight is increased, which means a decrease in MPG’s.
 Yep, you’ll pay more at the pumps!

 Cutting, trimming and Pounding away

-35”s in most cases with IFS trucks, requires quite a bit of trimming, cutting and grinding away plastic fender liners, body mounts and pounding away to create more clearance inside the wheel wells.
-In some instances you’ll have to do a full BMC (Body Mount Chop) as in the case of the 3rd Gen Tacoma’s, which you can read about here.
+35”s in most cases with IFS trucks, requires quite a bit of trimming, cutting, and grinding away plastic fender liners, body mounts, and pounding away to create more clearance inside the wheel wells.
+In some instances, you’ll have to do a full BMC (Body Mount Chop) as in the case of the 3rd Gen Tacoma’s, which you can read about here.
 This almost always happens when running 33” tires, so you can expect it to happen with 35’s.
 A cab mount chop will need to be performed to eliminate this or you can opt for full relocation kits.
-Aftermarket cab mount relocation kits, is your best option since it will allow for the most clearance.
+Aftermarket cab mount relocation kits are your best option since they will allow for the most clearance.

 In most cases, at full compression, the tires rub along the interior perimeter and at the top during full compression.
 Tires will rub at the maximum limits of where the truck’s body runs within the wheel well.
 Factory flares will require trimming along the entire length of the wheel well to avoid rubbing, so get familiar with your angle grinder.
 The obvious move here is to remove the fender liner, although not practical if you are concerned about dirt collecting inside the wheel well.

 In many cases, with modern vehicles, there are safety features built into the bumpers, so you’ll need to do front crash bar removals as in the case of the Ford Rangers.
 Then there’s also the pinch weld, which will need to be grinded and pounded flat.
 This is a welded piece of the body that protrudes into the wheel well and interferes with the tires.
 This usually happens during compression on all oversized tires.